aws/aws-cdk/packages/@aws-cdk/aws-codestar/README.md

 ## GitHub Repository

-To create a new GitHub Repository and commit the assets from S3 bucket into the repository after it is created
+To create a new GitHub Repository and commit the assets from S3 bucket into the repository after it is created:

 ```ts
 new GitHubRepository(stack, 'GitHubRepo', {